ilikescience/mhs11/src/assets/writing/ui-density.md

 In UI, UX, and product design, we make many decisions, consciously and subconsciously, in order to communicate information and ideas.
 But  why do those particular choices convey the meaning that they do?
 Which ones are superlative or simply aesthetic, and which are actually doing the heavy lifting?

-These questions sparked that led 20th century German psychologists to explore how humans understand and interpret shapes and patterns.
+These questions led 20th century German psychologists to explore how humans understand and interpret shapes and patterns.
 They called this field "gestalt," which in German means "form."
 In the course of their exploration, Gestalt psychologists described principles that describe how some things appear orderly, symmetrical, or simple, while others do not.
 While these psychologists weren't designers, in some sense, they discovered the fundamental laws of design:

 1. **Proximity**: we perceive things that are close together a comprising a single group
 2. **Similarity**: objects that are similar in shape, size, color, or in other ways, appear related to one another.